stillandcalm/Distributed-LLama3-8B-Full-Finetuning/README.md

 This will
 Load output/checkpoint-<last>
-Save a safe-serialized model in inference-llama3-8b/ Copy the tokenizer files alongside citeturn0file2
+Save a safe-serialized model in inference-llama3-8b/ Copy the tokenizer files alongside

 Running Inference:

 Use inference.py to test your fine-tuned model.
 $ python inference.py

 By default, it loads inference-llama3-8b and runs a sample prompt (What is 23 + 58?).
-Customize the prompt or integrate this script into your application citeturn0file1.
+Customize the prompt or integrate this script into your application.

 Troubleshooting